Last updated September 10th, 2023.

 - Property taxes and fees in Kuala Lumpur; and

-- The best property developers and agents in Kuala Lumpur.
+- The top property developers and agents in Kuala Lumpur.

-In this guide, we’re mainly focusing on buying condos instead of houses or commercial real estate.
+In this guide, we focus on purchasing a condo in Kuala Lumpur instead of houses or commercial real estate.
 If that’s what you’re looking for, some of the information on this guide does still apply.

 You’ll want to seek out specific guidance on buying such types of landed properties and homes in KL though.